lifelong-learning-systems/tella/README.md

 The seeds used will be logged using the python logging package.

 For utilizing multiple cores, use the `--num-parallel-envs` flag.
+When using `--num-parallel-envs` > 1, you may need to configure python multiprocessing's start method via `mp.set_start_method("spawn")` at the start of the program, depending on the underlying OS.

 To run an agent through multiple lifetimes of a curriculum, use the `--num-lifetimes` flag.
 If you want to run a specific lifetime (useful for running on a cluster),